ubiodee/ICP_Hackathon/samsonajulor-quikdb/DOC.md

 # KSTREAM: Decentralized Learning Platform

+## Overview

-This repository contains the source code for KSTREAM, a decentralized platform for revolutionizing online learning.
-KSTREAM leverages the power of the Internet Computer (ICP) to provide a secure, scalable, and user-friendly environment for both educators and learners.
+KSTREAM is a decentralized platform for revolutionizing online learning by empowering educators, personalizing learning experiences, and fostering a secure and transparent ecosystem.
+It leverages the power of the Internet Computer (ICP) to deliver a robust and scalable learning environment.

-## Project Overview

-KSTREAM aims to solve the current limitations of traditional online learning platforms by:

-* **Empowering Creators:** Providing educators with full control and better monetization options for their educational content.
-* **Personalizing Learning:**  Offering real-time AI-powered explanations and personalized learning experiences to enhance learner understanding and engagement.
-* **Promoting Decentralization:**  Building a secure and transparent learning ecosystem based on the Internet Computer's technology.

 ## Key Features